ManderaGeneral/generalpackager/README.md

  - `repo.py`
    - Plan hierarchy.
    - Publish this packages.
-   - Make GitHub actions use this package with `shared` repo.
+   - Make APIGitHub actions use this package with `shared` repo.
  - `__init__.py`
    - test